Get paid up to $18,750 for your referral to ExtensisHR! Start Referral Close

 • Prescription ordering and at-home delivery

-A professional employer organization (PEO), like ExtensisHR, can help you access the benefits and create the policies that foster this success.
-PEOs can open the door to an array of affordable, Fortune 500-level benefits designed to increase the work-life balance of your staff, like healthcare coverage, access to mental wellness tools, and more.
+professional employer organization (PEO) like ExtensisHR can help you access the benefits and policies that strengthen company culture and increase retention.
+PEOs open the door to a variety of Fortune 500-level benefits designed to improve employees’ work-life balance, such as healthcare coverage, access to mental wellness tools, and more.

-Plus, ExtensisHR’s dedicated HR managers can also assist you with Family and Medical Leave Act (FMLA) compliance and fair and equitable policy creation for maternity and paternity leave, PTO, and more.
+Additionally, ExtensisHR’s dedicated HR Business Partners keep you compliant with the Family and Medical Leave Act (FMLA) and help you design fair and equitable policies for maternity and paternity leave, PTO, and more.

 Back to Top